yo-sarawut/e-Library/Project/weather_app.md

 Secret Keys : bab7a8d7a5970c295679de9c67e907a5
 - [Weather API : Open Weather Map](https://openweathermap.org/city)
 - [python-weather-api](https://code.google.com/archive/p/python-weather-api/) , [YouTube](https://www.youtube.com/watch?v=dXO-4xhTVqI&t=28s)
+- [ForcastIO Python 3](https://github.com/bitpixdigital/forecastiopy3)  A Python wrapper for the Forecast.io API.
+This is a fork of David Ervideira's forecastiopy, ported for Python 3.
+If you are not using Python 3
 - [หาวัน Julian Date ด้วย Python](https://python3.wannaphong.com/2016/07/julian-date-python.html)
 - [WeatherDesk](https://github.com/bharadwaj-raju/WeatherDesk)
 - [**==The right way to check the weather==**](https://github.com/chubin/wttr.in)